 Also on Level 10, some nice co-working facilities and cosy nooks where all the location-independent / digital-nomad sorts can get some work done away from the enticing bed in the room, or maybe even hold a cosy meeting or two if you need.

 I compared the rates of a Fri-Sun long weekend stay.
-Standard rates of the Premium Queen View room that sleeps 2-pax go at S$244/night, and opening prices are a very nice S$160 so now’s a great time to book a stay.
+Standard rates of the Premium Queen View room that sleeps 2-pax go at S$244/night, and opening prices were as low as S$160.

 The Premium Queen room has a slightly slower standard rate at S$229/night for 2-pax, but the most value per pax would be the Premium Queen with 1-bunk that sleeps 3-pax with an additional loft bed, and costs S$254/night or S$85/pax/night.

-I liked my stay at YOTEL Singapore and I appreciate how it caters to a more modern self-sufficient type of crowd who value efficiency over personal service, and where location is of utmost priority for a hotel room over abundant space – things that speak to me as a traveller.
-For that location on Orchard Road, it’s a more affordable option for solo travellers, but especially if you have a group of 2 or 3.
+I liked my stay at YOTEL Singapore and I appreciate how it caters to a more modern self-sufficient type of crowd who value efficiency over personal service, and for whom location is of utmost priority for a hotel room over having abundant room space – things that speak to me as a traveller.

 Drop a note in the comments if you have something to say about your own stay at YOTEL Singapore, or if you are planning to stay there, I’ll try and help you out as best as I can.

-This 2-night stay and one of my meals was sponsored by YOTEL Singapore.
+This 2-night stay and one of my meals were sponsored by YOTEL Singapore.
 This review and opinions here are my own.

-Check out my other articles on more interesting things to do in Singapore, as well as other hotels you can consider for your next trip to Singapore.
+Check out my other articles on more interesting things to do in Singapore, including other hotel reviews to help you plan for your next trip to Singapore.